apache/reef/website/src/site/markdown/tang.md

 ###<a name="injectionPlan"></a>InjectionPlan

 InjectionPlan objects explain what Tang would do to instantiate a new object, but don't actually instantiate anything.
-Add the following lines to the Timer example;
+Add the following lines to the Timer example:

     import org.apache.reef.tang.implementation.InjectionPlan;
     import org.apache.reef.tang.implementation.InjectorImpl;